vimc/montagu-config/backup.md

 montagu start
 ```

-Note that this will bring down montagu while the restore is carried out.
+This will bring down montagu while the restore is carried out.

-## Restore

-By "restore", we mean to take a bunch of data from backup, originally from production(2), and creating a functional montagu server, probably a staging machine.
-This is done both when rescuing a machine, or more typically, when making sure that current production data is available for science to use.
-This is most typically done to restore onto `uat` or `science`.

-### Orderly
+#### Outpack volume restore

-This one is fairly easy, as we just need to copy the data over for the outpack volume:
+On the target machine, pull the data over for the outpack volume:

 ```
 privateer restore montagu_outpack_volume --server=annex2 --source=production2
 ```

-Here, `production2` is the original source of the data, and `annex2` is the backuip server that it is stored on.
+Here, `production2` is the original source of the data, and `annex2` is the backup server that it is stored on.

-This can be done fairly safely while the system is running.
-On science or uat you will have deleted any packets that are only present on those machines (this process just copies over the contents of production and deletes any additions) so you should resync packets:
+This can be done fairly safely while the system is running, but you may want to stop packit first.
+On Science or UAT
+you will have deleted any packets that are only present on those machines (this process just copies over the contents
+of production and deletes any additions) so you should resync packets:
 * uat: https://uat.montagu.dide.ic.ac.uk/packit/resync-packets
 * science: https://science.montagu.dide.ic.ac.uk/packit/resync-packets

-### Database
+You don't need to resync packets if you're going to restore the full Packit DB, as this will include all the latest packet
+metadata.

+#### Packit DB restore
+If doing a full Packit DB restore, there are a few steps to run on the target machine.
+The restoration step is quite
+awkward, but we'll add some helpers into packit-db to do this in one shot soon (there are some similar scripts for Montagu DB).
+Essentially we want to run the restore while the Packit system is not running, and we need to restore from the backup
+dump volume into an empty Packit DB container.
+We need to make sure that each step has completed before starting the next.

+1. Run `privateer restore montagu_packit_db_backup --server annex2` to pull the Packit db backup from annex2
+2. Stop packit: `packit stop`
+3. Delete the old Packit database volume.
+Be sure you are on UAT/Science and not production please:`docker volume rm montagu_packit_db`
+4. Make a new empty database volume: `docker volume create montagu_packit_db`
+5. Start a DB container with the empty volume and backup voume: `docker run -d --rm --name montagu-packit-db-restore -v montagu_packit_db_backup:/pgbackup:ro -v montagu_packit_db:/pgdata ghcr.io/mrc-ide/packit-db:main`
+6. Wait a few seconds to ensure the container starts up fully
+7. Run `pg_restore` in the container to populate the data volume: `docker exec -it montagu-packit-db-restore pg_restore --verbose --exit-on-error --no-owner -d packit -U packituser /pgbackup/packit`
+8. Stop the DB container: `docker stop montagu-packit-db-restore`
+9. Restart packit: `packit start`

+## Montagu DB Backup and Restore - step by step

 Generally, this will be pulling the `production2` database onto `uat` or `science`, and this is quite involved as we've never really got the hang of barman well.
 At present, there are a few steps.

 ### Prepare the restore volume on annex2